brocaar/chirpstack-geolocation-server/docs/content/install/config.md

 [geo_server]
   # Geolocation API.
   #
-  # This is the geolocation API that can be used by LoRa Server.
+  # This is the geolocation API that can be used by ChirpStack Network Server.
   [geo_server.api]
   # ip:port to bind the api server
   bind="0.0.0.0:8005"